cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Filtering or blocking website

 Users might not be able to access cryptoassets custodian when its URL is filtered out by network operators or is blocked by ISPs.
-When a cryptoassets custodian’s website is recognized as used for malware distribution, its URL might not be appeared in search results or not be able to browse in the browser.
+When a cryptoassets custodian's website is recognized as used for malware distribution, its URL might not be appeared in search results or not be able to browse in the browser.

 #### Email